SAP-samples/partner-reference-application/Tutorials/42b-Multi-Tenancy-Provisioning-Service-Broker.md

       { "xs-security": { "xsappname": "psm-sb-sub1-full", "oauth2-configuration": { "credential-types": ["binding-secret"] } } }
       ```
    8. Choose *Create*.
-   9. Afterwards, you will find the instance in the SAP BTP consumer subaccount cockpit under *Services* - *Instances and Subscriptions* - *Instances*.
+   9. Afterward, you will find the instance in the SAP BTP consumer subaccount cockpit under *Services* - *Instances and Subscriptions* - *Instances*.

 6. Create credentials for the consumer service broker:
    1. In the SAP BTP consumer subaccount cockpit, go to *Services*, *Instances and Subscriptions*, and *Instances*.